philc/vimium/README.md

 [CONTRIBUTING.md](https://github.com/philc/vimium/blob/master/CONTRIBUTING.md#installing-from-source)
 for instructions on how you can install Vimium from source.

-The Options page can be reached via a link on the help dialog (hit `?`) or via the button next to Vimium on the Chrome Extensions page (`chrome://extensions`).
+The Options page can be reached via a link on the help dialog (type `?`) or via the button next to Vimium on the Chrome Extensions page (`chrome://extensions`).

 Keyboard Bindings
 -----------------

 Modifier keys are specified as `<c-x>`, `<m-x>`, and `<a-x>` for ctrl+x, meta+x, and alt+x respectively.
-See the next section for instructions on customizing these bindings.
+See the next section for how to customize these bindings.

+Once you have Vimium installed, you can see this list of key bindings at any time by typing `?`.

 Navigating the current page: